astronomer/docs/software/install-airgapped.md

 ```

-### Configuring Astronomer Software to not send outbound email
+### Disable outbound email

 Astronomer Software can be configured to not send outbound email.

 :::info

-Setting `astronomer.houston.config.publicSignups` to `true` in conjunction with `astronomer.houston.config.email.enabled` to `false` is only secure when all non-OIDC authentication backends are explicitly disabled and the OIDC-provider provides sufficient user-validation to prevent untrusted users from accessing Astronomer Software.
+Setting `astronomer.houston.config.publicSignup: true` with `astronomer.houston.config.email.enabled: false` is only secure when all non-OIDC authentication backends are explicitly disabled and the OIDC provider provides sufficient user validation to prevent untrusted users from accessing Astronomer Software.

 :::

 To disable email transmission and email verision of users attempting to access the platform:

-1. Set `astronomer.houston.config.email.enabled` to `false`
+1. In your `values.yaml` file, set `astronomer.houston.config.email.enabled` to `false`.
-2. Set `astronomer.houston.config.publicSignups` to `true`
+2. Set `astronomer.houston.config.publicSignups` to `true`.
-3. Remove the `EMAIL__SMTP_URL` list-item from `astronomer.houston.secret`
+3. Remove the `EMAIL__SMTP_URL` list-item from `astronomer.houston.secret`.

-If the guide has not yet instructed you to install Astronomer software, skip the remainder of this section.

-Apply the configuration update to the Astronomer Software helm release using `upgrade.sh` (recommended for your first install) or directly from helm.

-### Configuring Astronomer Software to trust private Certificate Authorities (private CA's) {#configuring-private-cas}
+### Configure Astronomer Software to trust private certificate authorities (CAs) {#configuring-private-cas}

-1. Store the Certificate Authority's root public certificate to an [Opaque Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/#secret-types) in the Astronomer namespace with a descriptive name, e.g. `private-root-ca` by running the following command:
+1. Store the CA's root public certificate to an [Opaque Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/#secret-types) in the Astronomer namespace with a descriptive name, such as `private-root-ca`, by running the following command:

     ```sh
-    kubectl -n <astronomer platform namespace> create secret generic <secret name> --from-file=cert.pem=./<your-ca-certificate>
-    ```

-    e.g.

-    ```sh
     kubectl -n astronomer create secret generic private-root-ca --from-file=cert.pem=./private-root-ca.pem
     ```

+    Before you run this command, keep the following in mind:

-    > **Note:** The root certificate which you specify here should be the certificate of the authority that signed the Astronomer certificate.
+    - The root certificate you specify should be the certificate of the authority that signed the Astronomer certificate.
 This is not the certificate associated with Astronomer or any other service.

-    > **Note:** The name of the secret file must be `cert.pem` for your certificate to be trusted properly.
+    - The name of the secret file must be `cert.pem` for your certificate to be trusted properly.

-    > **Note:** The file must contain only a single certificate, it may not be a certificate bundle.
+    - The file must contain only a single certificate, it may not be a certificate bundle.

-2. Add `<secret name>` to the list of secret names contained in `global.privateCaCerts` in `values.yaml`.
-E.g.
+2. Add `<secret name>` to the list of secret names contained in `global.privateCaCerts` in `values.yaml`:

     ```yaml
     astronomer:
       privateCaCerts:
       - private-root-ca
     ```

-### Adding additional trusted Certificate Authorities (private CA's) to Docker Desktop {#configure-desktop-container-solution-extra-cas}
+### Add trusted certificate authorities (CAs) to Docker Desktop {#configure-desktop-container-solution-extra-cas}

-If your end-users will be deploying images to a container-registry (including the integrated container registry) that uses TLS certificate signed by a private Certificate Authority, Docker Desktop needs to be configured to trust the Certificate Authority's public certificate.
+If your users will be deploying images to a container registry (including the integrated container registry) that uses a TLS certificate signed by a private CA, Docker Desktop needs to be configured to trust the CAs public certificate.

-Obtain a copy of the Certificate Authority's public certificate in pem format and place it in `/etc/docker/certs.d` directory.
+Obtain a copy of the CAs public certificate in pem format and place it in `/etc/docker/certs.d`:

-e.g.

 ```sh
 mkdir -p /etc/docker/certs.d